Javey/advanced/README.md

 # Debug template data

 Add `debug=true` to query string.
-When you want render template, in development mode, it will output json data which will render the template.
+When you want render a template, in development mode, it will output json data that will be rendered to the template.

 For example: Visit [http://127.0.0.1:8586/?debug=true](http://127.0.0.1:8586/?debug=true) will get
 ```json